openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## DCQL Examples {#dcql_query_example}

-The following is a non-normative example of a DCQL query that requests a Verifiable Credential of the format `vc+sd-jwt` with a type value of `https://credentials.example.com/identity_credential` and the claims `last_name`, `first_name`, and `address.street_address`:
+The following is a non-normative example of a DCQL query that requests a Verifiable Credential of the format `dc+sd-jwt` with a type value of `https://credentials.example.com/identity_credential` and the claims `last_name`, `first_name`, and `address.street_address`: